bytebase/bytebase.com/content/docs/tutorials/just-in-time-database-access-part2.md

 1. Create a Slack app.
 The Slack app listens on the webhook notification when someone submits a database access request.
 1. Upon receiving the webhook event, the Slack app will present a message card in the configured channel with request details and approve/deny buttons.
 1. Upon clicking the approve/deny button, the Slack app will call the corresponding Bytebase API to approve/deny the request.

+Another option would require clicking to go to bytebase to approve the request, which can be done by [built-in Slack webhook integration](/docs/change-database/webhook/#slack).

 ## Step 1 - Finished the previous tutorial